wp-plugins/wp-photo-album-plus/trunk/readme.txt

 * 012: Changed the check for minimal size of thumbnail frame.
 * 013: Fixed a problem where a bullet was displayed as &bull in some browsers.
 * 014: Fixed a problem where the navigation arrows in the filmstrip were not hidden if the startstop bar was disabled.
+* 015: New feature: If slideshow is enabled, double clicks on filmthumbs toggles Start/stop running slideshow.
+Tooltip documents it.

 = 3.0.0 =